-McCauley, whose resumé included paddling 330 miles across Australia’s Gulf of Carpentaria and three kayak crossings from Australia to Tasmania, had planned meticulously for the trip, placing great trust in a homemade cockpit canopy designed to right his modified production kayak in the event of a capsize.
-The canopy, nicknamed Casper, did that job on several occasions, but McCauley’s video diary, found when the kayak was recovered without the canopy, tells of him having to climb back into the kayak after being ejected in a hard capsize.
-The video also reveals that McCauley had glimpsed the high mountains of New Zealand’s South Island in the last hours of his life.
+McAuley, whose resumé included paddling 330 miles across Australia’s Gulf of Carpentaria and three kayak crossings from Australia to Tasmania, had planned meticulously for the trip, placing great trust in a homemade cockpit canopy designed to right his modified production kayak in the event of a capsize.
+The canopy, nicknamed Casper, did that job on several occasions, but McAuley’s video diary, found when the kayak was recovered without the canopy, tells of him having to climb back into the kayak after being ejected in a hard capsize.
+The video also reveals that McAuley had glimpsed the high mountains of New Zealand’s South Island in the last hours of his life.
 He’d come that close to completing one of history’s most audacious ocean crossings.

 “It seems that if you live, then by definition you are a competent, risk-taking explorer.
 But if you die, it is too easy to call you a crazy suicidal.”

 If he had managed another 30 miles we would have hailed him as a genius, kayak adventurer Jon Turk told me at the time.
 “It seems that if you live, then by definition you are a competent, risk-taking explorer.
 But if you die, it is too easy to call you a crazy suicidal,” he said.